Saturday, December 6, 2025

 “These pieces are often cheap and low-quality, sent to retail stores with the hope of selling out quickly thanks to current trends,” she added.
 “This same approach emerging in the publishing world, thanks partially to #BookTok, could lead to diminishing book quality when writing and edits aren’t able to reach their maximum potential.”

-Yang was concerned largely with diminishing quality, but this could also worsen the publishing industry’s existing detrimental environmental impact.
-Already, 320 million books end up in the landfill each year, where they will contribute to greenhouse gas emissions, like methane and carbon dioxide.
-On top of this, the book industry also fells billions of trees for paper every decade.
+Yang was largely concerned with diminishing quality, but this could also worsen the publishing industry’s existing detrimental environmental impact.
+Already, 320 million books end up in landfills each year, where they will contribute to greenhouse gas emissions, like methane and carbon dioxide.
+The book industry also requires billions of trees for paper every decade.

 campus library